okta/terraform-provider-okta/website/docs/r/app_auto_login.html.markdown

 - `groups` - (Optional) Groups associated with the application.
 See `okta_app_group_assignment` for a more flexible approach.

+- `logo` (Optional) Application logo.
+The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.

 ## Attributes Reference

 - `name` - Name assigned to the application by Okta.

 - `sign_on_mode` - Sign-on mode of the application.

+- `logo_url` - Direct link of application logo.

 ## Import